rvbug/neovim/README.md

 ### Note
 * This is going to be challenging .. but what's the fun if it's easy
 * You need to have lot of patience.. so take small steps
-* It has a steep learning curve but worth it!!
-* Give yourself enough time to learn as Vi/Vim has a steep learning curve
+* Give yourself enough time to learn as it has a steep learning curve
 * Finally, read..read...read lots of documentation

 # Learning Path
 Before you go down this path, there are few things to keep in mind :

-1. Understand Vi/Vim history, what are motions, objects etc
+1. Understand Vi/Vim history, motions and objects
 2. Learn Lua - A lightweight scripting language
 3. Get basic understanding of VimScript and Lua structure
 4. Understand relationship between Vim & NeoVim